- Who: Darren Cottingham

 Are there any features you wish it had?

 As we produce our own courses, we didn’t bother with making the software SCORM compliant as it would have made it a lot more expensive to create; I wish I had now, but it’s not a major disadvantage.
 We’ve got a pipeline of about 600 hours of development already scoped, so this list could be really long.

 What made you decide to use your chosen platform over others?

-We needed to be able to control quite a few backend things related to practical assessments, plus flow of information to other systems.
-When you make your own system you can construct a workflow that is the most efficient for your business rather than having to adapt to another system’s workflow.
+We needed to be able to control quite a few backend things related to practical assessments, plus the flow of information to other systems.
+When you make your own learning platform you can construct a workflow that is the most efficient for your business rather than having to adapt to another system’s workflow.

 What other tools do you use to run your online course business?

 Here’s a list of the tools we use to run the business: